-Provide meaningful content and appropriate instruction in physical education.

-Involve the majority of student and staff members in Fitness Friday, weekly, to promote physical activity.

-Maintain status of certified physical education teacher.

-Promote physical activity outside of physical education classes.

-Send out information to parents and students about engaging activities that can be done at home.

-Participate in the NFL Play 60 program

-Offer a variety of sports to involve students in physical activity after school.
+- □ Provide meaningful content and appropriate instruction in physical education. - □ Involve every student and staff member in Fitness Friday bi-weekly to promote physical activity. - □ Maintain status of certified physical education teacher. - □ Promote physical activity outside of physical education classes. - Send out information to parents and students about engaging activities that can be done at home. - □ Participate in the NFL Play 60 program - □ Offer a variety of sports to involve students in physical activity after school.